forseti-security/forseti-security/_docs/howto/configure/configuring-forseti.md

 -   `forseti_conf_john.yaml`
 -   `forseti_conf_jane.yaml`

-To specify the location of the configuration file for a module to read and use at run-time, use the `--forseti_config` flag.
+To specify the location of the configuration file for Forseti to read and use at run-time, use the `--forseti_config` flag.
 Following is an example for Forseti Inventory: